 Most of our properties are in the centre of York with only four found outside the City: the Thompson Mausoleum at Little Ouseburn and three homes in Goathland.
 You can spot our properties by the little roundel sign that is usually displayed by the front door.

 The Trust we operate today began as Ings Property Company established in 1945 by two brothers, Dr John Bowes Morrell and his brother Cuthbert.
-Twice York’s Lord Mayor, John also co-founded York Civic Trust, as well as playing a key role in the founding of the University of York in the early 1960s.
-He refused a knighthood, was an Honorary Freeman of the City of York and a tireless campaigner for the betterment of the City.
+Twice York’s Lord Mayor, JB also co-founded York Civic Trust, as well as playing a key role in the founding of the University of York in the early 1960s.
+Although he refused a knighthood, JB was delighted to become an Honorary Freeman of the City and remained a tireless campaigner for the betterment of the York until his death in 1963.

 Our charitable objectives permit us to operate, not just in York, but also across North Yorkshire.
 Alongside the preservation of historic buildings for public benefit, our objects require us to provide access to historic buildings for public enjoyment.
 We achieve this by dedicating a small portion of our portfolio to provide holiday accommodation for visitors to York and also in support of education for heritage crafts.
 We do this though annual academic awards and grants to heritage organisations that support the development of these important skills.

-Our Trust is headed by the Board of Trustees, non-executive volunteers who oversee the governance and strategic nature of our work.
+Our Trust is headed by the Board of Trustees and non-executive volunteers who oversee the governance and strategic nature of our work.
 Planning, finance and day to day activity is headed up by the CEO supported by a six person staff team split across Operations, Finance and Buildings.

-Gradually acquired since the 1940s, currently, the Trust has 76 buildings only a handful of which are not Historic England listed.
-With an annual turnover of £2.3 million, we have over 120 tenancies, which currently are roughly half commercial, half residential with another six properties made available as holiday lets.
+Gradually acquired since the 1940s, currently, the Trust has 76 buildings, only a handful of which are not Historic England listed.
+With a multi-million pound annual turnover, we have over 120 tenancies, which currently are roughly half commercial, half residential with another six properties made available as holiday lets.

 The last two decades' focus on growth saw less money spent on maintenance, which has led to long-standing and complex repair issues across many of our buildings.
-The impact of COVID19 also saw a reduction and write-off in some rental income as tenants struggled to pay rents; more properties became vacant and larger commercial buildings have become more problematic to lease.
+The impact of COVID19 also saw a reduction and write-off in some rental income, as tenants struggled to pay rents, more properties became vacant and larger commercial buildings becoming more problematic to lease.

 In 2021 a Strategic Plan to adjust how we fund our operations was formed, which included a halt on acquisitions and a decision to sell some properties to manage our increasing risk and fund the mounting repair bill.
-We are currently undertaking a full review of our portfolio of buildings, and this has highlighted the need to spend around £20 million on our properties over the next 10 years.
+In 2024 a full review of our portfolio of buildings was completed, highlighted the need to spend around £20 million on our properties over 10 years.
 Through careful planning we hope we will be able to provide the majority of funds from our rental income.
-We anticipate, however, a shortfall in funding and a need to explore fund raising opportunities through grants, sponsorship, partnerships and collaboration.
+We anticipate, however, a shortfall in funding and the need to explore fund raising opportunities through grants, sponsorship, partnerships and collaboration.

 Sustainability too is very important to us.
 Our Climate Change Policy aims to promote the benefits of historic buildings and find sensitive solutions to ensure York Conservation Trust’s properties are comfortable, cost effective to use and resilient to the changing climate.
 You may be surprised to learn that older buildings can be just as good at climate change adaptation, if not better then modern ones, although unfortunately some older buildings are simply not well equipped to deal with increased rainfall intensity and extreme temperatures.